schwaberdoodles/chef-cookbooks/README.md

 			  defined in ucs and ucs-solo.
 	automator - A Cookbook to build a node or VM (laptop) for Orchestration - Deployment and Ops Automation using [Rundeck](http://rundeck.org)
-	metalprov - A Cookbook for building a node for hardware agnostic provisioning powered by Razor.
+	metalprov - A Cookbook for building a node for bare-metal(hardware agnostic) provisioning powered by Razor.
 				This cookbook supports both Stage 1 (hardware setup) and Stage 2 (OS Provisioning).
 				Even more powerful - hand off to a Chef Broker (Hosted or Private) for Stage 3 (Service)